JamesHagerman/Ensoniq-ESQ-1-EEPROM-Cartridge/README.md

 ## Assembly Details

+*Note: Do not populate C1!
+Field testing has shown that it decreases stability of the cartridge.*

 Latest assembly instructions and errata can be found in the PDF at the root of this repo.

 The PCB is designed to support AT28C64 and AT28C256 (or similar) EEPROM's.
 The larger EEPROM option can be controlled using 2 switches (purple wires in the photo below).